dmtbrk/t1-TCP/README.md

 ## How to run

-`go run .` will run a demo example exchange of messages.
+`go run ./cmd/server` will run a server ready to accept connections.

+`go run ./cmd/client` will run an interactive session with client.